Avaiga/taipy-doc/docs/manuals/cli/run.md

 ```

 In this example, your Taipy application will be started in experiment mode with version name "0.1"
-with debug on, and on the port "8080" of the server.
+with debug on and on the port "8080" of the server.

 !!! info